nazgul26/PHPRecipebook/README.md

 # PHPReceipbook 6.0
 ---
+Code has been committed for V6.
+Will be testing against Heroku and other servers to find any issues.
+Feel free to pull and play with it.
+A formal release will be out after testing completes.

-Currently in progress to upgrade to CakePHP 3.9 to support PHP 7.x+.
-Expected release date is **January 2021**.
+This version uses CakePHP 3.9 to support PHP 7.x+.

 # PHPRecipebook 5.0